-We are all sexual.
 Sexuality is an integral part of each person’s identity.
 Learning about our sexuality and achieving sexual health and well-being are lifelong processes that begin at birth and continue throughout our lives.
-Although parents and guardians are the primary sexuality educators of their children, children also receive messages about sexuality from many other sources.
+Although parents and guardians are the primary sex educators of their children, children also receive messages about sexuality from many other sources.
 Some of them may have more negative than positive impact.
-Schools and other community-based organizations can be important partners with parents to provide young people accurate and developmentally appropriate sexuality education.
+Schools and other community-based organizations can be important partners with parents to provide young people accurate and developmentally appropriate sex education.

 Who Supports Sex Education in School?

-Comprehensive, medically accurate sexuality education is a systematic and layered education process that supports youth and their families and helps them acquire the sexuality-related information, skills, and motivation necessary to act in ways that are congruent with their values.
-While parents and guardians are their children’s primary sexuality educators, the majority of them feel that they need support and/or professional expertise to lead the way.
+Comprehensive sex education is a systematic and layered education process that supports youth and their families and helps them acquire the sexuality-related information, skills, and motivation necessary to act in ways that are congruent with their values.
+While parents and guardians are their children’s primary sex educators, the majority of them feel that they need support and/or professional expertise to lead the way.
 Schools, as well as faith groups and community-based organizations, all have a role to play.
 In fact, the nature of our education system in America puts schools in the ideal position to take the lead in this process.

-Ideally, medically accurate sexuality education would be taught each year in our schools from pre-kindergarten through 12th grade.
+Ideally, sex education would be taught each year in our schools from kindergarten through 12th grade.
 Like all school subjects, the information and skills that are taught are age-appropriate, reflect best-practice, and build on the previous year’s learning.
-According to Dr. Douglas Kirby, a senior research scientist for ETR Associates in Scotts Valley, CA, and a nonpartisan expert on the effectiveness of school and community programs in the reduction of adolescent sexual risk-taking behaviors, (Public Health Reports, 190 (1997), 339-360) effective sexuality education
+According to the late Dr. Douglas Kirby, senior research scientist for ETR Associates in Scotts Valley, CA, and a nonpartisan expert on the effectiveness of school and community programs in the reduction of adolescent sexual risk-taking behaviors, (Public Health Reports, 190 (1997), 339-360) effective sex education

 - uses behavioral goals, teaching methods, and resources that are age-appropriate, developmentally appropriate, and culturally competent